 Safeguarding is everyone's responsibility; all those who come into contact with children through their everyday work, whether paid or voluntary, have a duty to safeguard and promote the welfare of children.
-We expect all staff, volunteers and visitors to share this common commitment to identify concerns, share information and take prompt action.
+We expect all staff, volunteers and visitors to share this common commitment to identify concerns, share information and take prompt action to safeguard all children.

 This leaflet contains information about our expectations of you whilst visiting our school.
-If you are unclear about anything in it please speak to one of the Safeguarding Team.
+If you are unclear about anything in it, please speak to one of the Safeguarding Team.

-Child abuse can happen to any child regardless of gender, culture, religion, social background, ability or disability.
+Child abuse can happen to any child regardless of gender, culture, religion, social background, ability, special educational need or disability.